Metaloziz/native_js/README.md

 that data.
 Classes in JS are built on prototypes but also have some syntax and semantics that are not shared with ES5 class-like semantics.

+## The modern mode, "use strict"

+For a long time, JavaScript evolved without compatibility issues.
+New features were added to the language while old functionality didn’t change.

+That had the benefit of never breaking existing code.
+But the downside was that any mistake or an imperfect decision made by JavaScript’s creators got stuck in the language forever.

+This was the case until 2009 when ECMAScript 5 (ES5) appeared.
+It added new features to the language and modified some existing ones.
+To keep the old code working, most such modifications are off by default.
+You need to explicitly enable them with a special
+directive: "use strict".

 ____________________________________________________________________________________________________________________________________________________________________

 # OOP — Object-oriented programming

-OOP (Object-oriented programming) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).
+OOP (Object-oriented programming) is a programming paradigm based on the concept of " objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).

 ## WHAT IS ABSTRACTION?